curriculeon/interview-preparation/questions/live-interview.md

 	* identity
 	* behavior

+* What is variable declaration?
+* What is variable initialization?
+* What is object instantitaion?

-* Describe an object's behavioral intention
+* Describe an object's behavioral intention.
-* What is a method signature
+* What is a method signature?
-* What is method overloading
+* What is method overloading?
-* What is method overriding
+* What is method overriding?
-* What is inheritance
+* What is inheritance?

 * What is an interface?
 * What is an abstract class?